Azure Arc–enabled data servicesPreview

 Unified management with familiar tools and a modern cloud-billing model across hybrid infrastructure

-Cloud benefits for both connected and disconnected scenarios
+Cloud benefits like unified manageability, security features, and elastic scale for both connected and disconnected scenarios

 Access the latest Azure features and capabilities for on-premises data workloads.
-Choose from a variety of Azure data services, including Azure SQL Managed Instance, which provides evergreen SQL, and Azure PostgreSQL Hyperscale.
-Set up automatic updates to get the latest patches and upgrades without application downtime while still controlling rollout, based on your policy.Download the “Azure data services anywhere” infographic
+Choose from a variety of Azure data services, including Azure Arc–enabled SQL Managed Instance, which provides evergreen SQL, and Azure Arc–enabled PostgreSQL Hyperscale.
+Set up automatic updates to get the latest patches and upgrades without application downtime, while still controlling rollout, based on your policy.Download the “Azure data services anywhere” infographic

-Protect your data workloads with Azure Security Center in your environment, using the advanced threat protection and vulnerability assessment features for unmatched security.
-Set security policies, resource boundaries, and role-based access control for various data workloads seamlessly across your hybrid infrastructure.
+Protect data workloads in your environment using Azure Security Center advanced threat protection and vulnerability assessment.
+Easily set security policies, resource boundaries, and role-based access control for multiple data workloads across your hybrid infrastructure.

 Support for disconnected scenarios

-Azure SQL Managed Instance and Azure Database for PostgreSQL Hyperscale are now available as Azure Arc enabled services in preview.
+Azure Arc–enabled SQL Managed Instance and Azure Arc–enabled PostgreSQL Hyperscale are now in preview.
 More Azure data services will be available over time.

 You’ll need a Kubernetes cluster as the orchestrating fabric in the environment to run Azure data services on the hardware of your choice.
 We’ll work with major Kubernetes distributions as supported options.